-In a tropical climate, where the water is around 24℃ or 75℉ or warmer, you need minimal exposure protection, and therefore, you can choose light-weight and streamlined scuba components.
+In a tropical climate, where the water is around 24℃ or 75℉ or warmer, you need minimal exposure protection, and therefore, you can choose lightweight and streamlined scuba components.

-In a temperate climate, where the water is cooler, around 15℃ to 24℃ or 60℉-75℉, you enjoyed the versatility where you can use your scuba gear interchangeable both for the tropics as well for the temperates.
+In a temperate climate, where the water is cooler, around 15℃ to 24℃ or 60℉-75℉, you enjoyed the versatility where you can use your scuba gear interchangeably both for the tropics as well for the temperates.